SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/set-up.md

 * Consider the [security][4] of your upcoming installation.
 * Instal the CRM Server so the database is set up using ServerSetup.exe.
 * Prepar the [web server][5].
-* Have an IIS web site where you want to install SuperOffice.
+* Have an IIS website where you want to install SuperOffice.
 If you do not have the site set up, using the [Service installer][6] will create it for you.

 [!include[download](../../includes/download-sw.md)]